Portfolio & Work

-The healing capacities of nature are of the same essence as our own beauty and creativity.
-The Archer’s motions of preparation, release, and impact are meditative philosophies that guide our movements through achieving our goals.
+The archer’s motions of preparation, release, and impact are meditative philosophies that guide our movements through achieving our goals.
 Aim Skyward turns toward hope and healing by being our brightest, most authentic selves.
 Its dynamic soundtrack of eight songs guides an emotional arc that corresponds to the blooming flower and the arrow’s flight.
 The choreographies are situated alongside three onscreen quotes from “The Way of the Bow” by Paulo Coelho.
 This film is inspired and supplemented by my own poem, “Sky-born,” as well as two paintings, “Blossom Essence” and “Where Air Meets Water,” below.

 Aim Skyward weaves in subtle references to the history of NYC’s beloved Bethesda fountain, with the sculpture Angel of the Waters being the first public art commission in New York City by a woman, Emma Stebbins.
 An angel holds a flower with four dancing cherubs, figures that represent the qualities of peace, health, purity, and temperance, which the dancers in Aim Skyward bring to life.
 Rainbow textiles and loving choreography correspond with the statue’s queer history, including speculation that Emma Stebbins modeled the angel after her partner, Charlotte Cushman.
 Further, this film features dance in Central Park’s famous Sheep Meadow, a place of solace for countless New Yorkers where the iconic city skyline meets vivacious greenery and frolicking crowds.